annonymath/brianconrad_note_oxford/Notes_on_the_Oxford_IUT_workshop_by_Brian_Conrad.md

-_*This is an unofficial Japanese translation of [Notes on the Oxford IUT workshop by Brian Conrad](http://mathbabe.org/2015/12/15/notes-on-the-oxford-iut-workshop-by-brian-conrad/).
+_*This is an unofficial Japanese translation for [Notes on the Oxford IUT workshop by Brian Conrad](http://mathbabe.org/2015/12/15/notes-on-the-oxford-iut-workshop-by-brian-conrad/).
 I will immediately remove this document upon request of the copyright holder of original English version of the article.*_

 [訳者による註](https://github.com/annonymath/brianconrad_note_oxford/blob/master/README.md)